For students who are not continuing directly to the next level, today is their final lesson.

 - Tell us:

-- What you did not learn in the level but you wish you learned;
+- What you did not learn but wish you had learned;

 - What you expect from the next level;

-Then students should disassemble their robots and, together with their parents, they could ask the teacher for personal feedback or general information about the next level.
+Afterward, have the students disassemble their robots.
+Students and their parents may then ask you for personal feedback or additional information about the next level.

 Courses and lessons with this Tutorial